 4. IPVanish ‣

 IPVanish is another good option if you’re looking for the best VPN for Norway.
-They use AES-256 encryption and OpenVPN, with support for other protocols such as SOCKS5, as well.
+They use AES-256 encryption and OpenVPN, with support for other protocols such as SOCKS5.

 The company itself is based in Florida, which is somewhat of a red flag when it comes to VPN jurisdiction.
 The US has a sketchy track record for internet privacy, and they’re a founding member of the Five Eyes Alliance.

 One month of this service will cost you $10.00, which is pretty straightforward.
-Buying a whole year will drop this down to $6.49/month.
+Buying a whole year will drop this down to $3.99/month.
 All of the plans come with a 7-day money-back guarantee.

 Another stand-out option for the best VPN for Norway is PrivateVPN.
 This one comes from Sweden, which is part of the Fourteen Eyes.
-Even though this is obviously less than optimal, the company offers a wide range of countries from which their service can connect.
+Even though this is obviously less than optimal, the service has other strengths to make up for it.

 It’s similar to Cyberghost in that it is very easy-to-use.
 They also support specialized clients for a wide range of devices.
 They use AES-256 encryption over OpenVPN, and they have a strict no-logging policy.
 They also have a kill switch, which is always a plus, and they seem to be effective for unblocking Netflix.

-Although the company claims to have a no-logging policy, their website claims that “advertisers may be able to collect certain information when serving ads from the Hotspot Shield application”.
-This is a definite red-flag, as it means that the company isn’t telling us everything when it comes to their logs and advertising.
+Although the company claims to have a no-logging policy, their website states that “advertisers may be able to collect certain information when serving ads from the Hotspot Shield application”.
+However, this only refers to the free version of the service.

 Plans start at $12.99 per month for their monthly plan.
-This drops down to $8.99 per month for a one-year subscription, and down to $2.99 for a three-year subscription.
 All of the plans come with a 45-day money-back-guarantee.
 The company also offers a 7-day free trial.